biblius/hextacy/README.md

 - [ ] Scheduled jobs (crons with tokio-cron)
 - [ ] CLI tool for creating app infrastructure (in progress)

-Hextacy is based on [hexagonal architecture](<https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)>) also known as the _ports and adapters_ architecture.
-You can read great articles about it [here](https://netflixtechblog.com/ready-for-changes-with-hexagonal-architecture-b315ec967749) and [here](https://blog.phuaxueyong.com/post/2020-05-25-what-architecture-is-netflix-using/).

 ## **Feature flags**

 ```bash